 Resetting your WordPress Admin Password from WordPress

-Go to your any of your wordpress domain and add “/wp-admin” at the end of the URL which would lead you to the login page.
-Input your credentials and afterwards click “LogIn”.
+Go to your any of your WordPress domain and add “/wp-admin” at the end of the URL which would lead you to the login page.
+Input your credentials and afterward, click “LogIn”.

 The new page should load and scroll down to the bottom.
 Find the “About Yourself” and from there look for the “New Password” and “Repeat New Password” in both of the text field associated to them type your desired new password and make sure the new desired password.

 Note: Make sure that the password strength is Strong upon deciding for your new password.